 - The birth registrar provides the person registering the birth with the pamphlet "Important Information for Parents of Babies Who Have Not Yet Had the Newborn Screening Test" and information about how to have the baby tested.
 The registrar also completes the NBS-OH form, "Notification of Registration of Birth Which Occurred Out of a Licensed Health Facility," and sends it to GDSP.

 - Collect the specimen prior to the transfusion of red blood cells, even if the newborn is under 12 hours of age.
 Infants who are transfused with red blood cells (RBC) must have a specimen collected prior to the transfusion.
 [Transfusions with plasma, platelets, or albumin will not significantly affect the screening.]
 In post-RBC-transfusion specimens, the donor's hemoglobin type can mask the newborn's.
 The donor blood can also supply the enzyme that the galactosemia screening measures, so that the specimen collected from a transfused newborn with low enzyme levels could appear normal.
 Futhermore, the signs and symptoms of galactosemia may be masked in the newborn who is receiving only a non-milk-based (lactose-free) formula, e.g., soy, Nutramigen®.

-- If the neonate is less than 12 hours old at the time the pre-transfusion specimen is collected, a second specimen should be collected between 24 hours after the last transfusion and six days of age.
+- If the neonate is less than 12 hours old at the time the pre-transfusion specimen is collected, a second specimen should be collected between 24 hours after the last transfusion and four days of age.